laurens-in/WSA-Web-Audio-API/doc/slides/index.md

 ---
 ### Why should we care?

+... why not just use Tone.js?

+---
+### Why should we care?

-- The WAAPI is a **browser API**, meaning browsers will continue to support it as long as it continues to be in the W3C spec.
+- WAAPI is a **browser API**, meaning browsers will continue to support it _FOREVER_.
 It will not change for the next 15 years.
 Backwards compatibility will always be guaranteed
-- **Third-party libraries**, like Tone.js can disappear, if their developers have no time to maintain them
+- **third-party libraries**, like Tone.js can disappear, if their developers have no time to maintain them
 ---
 ### Why should we care?

-- Every library is based on Web Audio API.
-If there's something not available to you in Tone.js, p5.sound, etc., these libraries include a way to add WAAPI functionality via custom nodes
+- every library is based on Web Audio API -> if there's something not available to you in Tone.js, p5.sound, etc., these libraries include a way to add WAAPI functionality via custom nodes
-- Most libraries have a strong focus on traditional music, this isn't ideal for every use case
+- most libraries have a strong focus on traditional music, this isn't ideal for every use case
-- For small projects p5.js or Tone.js can be overkill
+- for small projects p5.js or Tone.js can be overkill
-- It is relatively simple and there are efforts to make [non-browser implementations](https://github.com/orottier/web-audio-api-rs)
+- it is relatively simple and there are efforts to make [non-browser implementations](https://github.com/orottier/web-audio-api-rs)
-- Limitation can be good
+- limitation can be good
 ---
 ### Basics: the audio graph